 “It will stay closed,” Otny replied, his eyes fastened resolutely ahead of us.

 ‘A World Within Water’ is an excerpt from my latest book, Irreplaceable: The Fight to Save our Wild Places.
 The book celebrates those imperilled places and wild species – such as Bangka Island and its surrounding coral reefs in Indonesia, which are theatened by illegal mining – that are increasingly vanishing from our world, as well as telling the stories of the extraordinary resistance to their loss, the vital and inspiring engagement of those people who live and work amidst them.
 Whether it’s threatened ancient woodlands or urban meadows, tallgrass prairies or coral reefs, their stories are ones of defiance rather than elegy, honouring wonder, connections and community in the face of potentially immense loss, the sustaining ties forged between people, nature and place.

 The US edition of the book is published this week by the University of Georgia Press.
 I had been intending to use this post to also announce the East Coast book tour we were doing on its behalf, but last week we made the decision to cancel because of the risk of spreading the coronavirus through public gatherings.
 We had a series of wonderful writers lined up for joint events, including Terry Tempest Williams, John Lane, Megan Mayhew Bergman, Rebecca Altman and Kerri Arsenault, and hope to reschedule in the autumn, all being well.

 In the meantime, the book is now available for sale.
 If you’re able to help support independent bookstores in these difficult days, many of them are finding innovative ways of getting books safely into readers’ hands right now.
 The book can also be found at the follower sellers:

-UGA Press – the press are offering a 30% discount until April 7th when using the promotional code in the link with their “Shelter with a Good Book” sale.
+UGA Press – the press are offering a 50% discount until May 31st when using the promotional code in the link with their “Shelter with a Good Book” sale.